Wild and Exotic Animals Face Unrelenting Hell at Auctions–Act Today!

 Greedy sellers at auctions try to maximize profits from wild and exotic animals by spending as little money as possible on providing for their well-being.
 The result is days of the most traumatic conditions for animals imaginable.

-Two such auctions across the U.S. include the Triple W Exotic Animal Auction and Lolli Bros.
-Livestock Market, which consistently are cited for violating the federal Animal Welfare Act (AWA) but continue with business as usual so they can have massive paydays at the expense of animals’ lives.
+Three such auctions across the U.S. include the Triple W Exotic Animal Auction, Lolli Bros.
+Livestock Market, and Gulf Coast Livestock Auction.
+These sites are consistently cited for violating the federal Animal Welfare Act (AWA), but continue with business as usual so they can have massive paydays at the expense of animals’ lives.
 Some of the most notorious roadside zoos, breeders, and dealers frequent these auctions to acquire or offload animals who spend their lives in barren enclosures being treated like sideshow objects for entertainment—a clear example of speciesism, a human-supremacist worldview.

 These auctions put the roadside zoo and pet industries’ evil dealings on full display.
 Exotic-animal auctions are hellholes for the sentient beings who are confined to cramped cages, traumatized by loud crowds, and denied adequate veterinary care.
 And the sheer scope of the suffering is unquantifiable: These cruel events peddle thousands of individuals from hundreds of different species.

-Take action below to urge Triple W and Lolli Bros. to stop auctioning off wild and exotic animals.
+Take action below to urge these auctions to stop auctioning off wild and exotic animals!

 Triple W Exotic Animal Auction